 How to engage in effective secondary research…

 There is no doubt that the internet is now our go-to place for secondary research.
 The biggest issue with this amazing collection of information, is that often we have no idea where it comes from.
 It is important, if we want to engage in effective secondary research using online techniques, that we understand the varying qualities of information available.
 It is wonderful to have our educators reading articles constantly because of platforms such as Facebook, but we have to be wary about the source of information.
 Most teachers who have been through university will know the term ‘peer reviewed articles’.
 These are articles which have been written by experts in the field and then reviewed by a panel of their peers.
-Peer reviewed articles are the most reliable source of information.
-All of the scholarly or academic journals are peer reviewed, for example the Australasian Journal of Early Childhood.
+Peer reviewed articles, as those published in academic journals, are the most reliable source of information.
+All of the scholarly or academic journals are peer reviewed.
 One of the easiest ways to find peer reviewed articles is through a “Google Scholar” search.
 Some articles may require payment, but many are free and you can refine your searches to prioritise these.
 Of course, peer reviewed articles are not the only type of article you should read.
 The point of research is often to evoke reflection and any article, or bog for that matter, can achieve this.
 There are many reputable sources, which although may not be peer reviewed, will involve some level of editing and review – you are reading one right now!

 Another aspect of secondary research which is important in the 21st Century is keyword searches (and for the purpose of this article we will focus on Google, the most popular search engine).
 When engaging in secondary research online, it is vital that you have an idea of how to use keywords in search engines like Google.
 Google indexes billions of websites so, unless you want to spend your time sorting through one irrelevant entry after another, being savvy with keywords is very important.
 Subtle changes to our searches can mean all the difference in results.
 For instance, if you want to search for information on attachment theory, simply typing in those two words will yield about 128 million results.
 Typing in “Attachment in early childhood settings” reduces your results to 30 million and automatically gives you scholar suggestions at the top of your search page.
 The trick to keywords is keeping them broad while also refining your results.

 Once you know how to engage in secondary research this way, it becomes second nature.
 As an Educational Leader one should be encouraging their educators to find answers for themselves through research, rather than depending on the EL to pass on their own.
 Having said this, it can be difficult to start educators on this journey and like with anything else in leadership, it certainly helps when you lead by example.
-Having a platform for sharing articles (Facebook page, emails, online program systems) is paramount to creating a culture of ‘educator as a researcher’.
+Having a platform for sharing articles such as the Reflections section in Tapestry, is paramount to creating a culture of ‘educator as a researcher’.
 Malaguzzi recognised “professional growth comes partly through individual effort but in a much richer way through discussion with colleagues, parents and experts” (Edwards, Gandini & Forman 2012, p.
 49).
 It is through sharing your own research and reflection on that research, that you will demonstrate the benefits and knowledge that comes with this practice.